Current business partners: this section offers an overview of processes and copies of forms necessary for payments and change orders.

 New entities to City contracting: this section also supplies useful information regarding procurement processes and rules, as well as support services material for small businesses and those owned by minorities or women.

 DDC uses open Requests for Proposals (RFP) for most of our design and construction management contracts.
 RFPs are open to all interested firms.
 Notices of these RFPs are published in The City Record and online.
 Specific notifications also are made available to firms on the City's centralized vendor lists.
 We encourage all interested firms to become a centralized vendor by completing the NYC-FMS Vendor Enrollment Application.

 DDC is currently managing 1,000+ public works for more than 20 City agencies.
 Our portfolio of projects is valued at $24 billion.

-Identify upcoming opportunities to work with DDC and our partners on public projects: Infrastructure (current fiscal year’s projects) and Public Buildings (project list coming soon).
+Identify upcoming opportunities to work with DDC and our partners on public projects: Infrastructure, Public Buildings, and Safety and Site Support.
 These lists are as accurate as possible at the time of posting.
 Be advised that changes can occur over time.

 DDC's construction contracts are handled through an open competitive bid process.
 We provide information about upcoming bid opportunities for construction contracts, preliminary bid results, awarded construction contracts, and future construction projects.

 For information about NYC-FMS Vendor Enrollment Application and Bidders Application Form, visit nyc.gov.